FullBoreStudios/django-heroku-basic-template/README.md

   3. Change the readme code for the button below to link to the new url of your repo.
   4. Click button and follow steps on Heroku
+  5. Adjust settings file to add custom domain
-  5. Get to work writing models, urls, and views with Django!
+  6. Get to work writing models, urls, and views with Django!

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://www.heroku.com/deploy/?template=https://github.com/FullBoreStudios/django-heroku-basic-template)